 Yeti products seem to have a cult following, though it's not hard to guess why.
 Their 18-ounce tumbler is built to last (especially in rugged conditions), making it perfect for hiking, camping or just a day in the office.
 Made of kitchen-grade stainless steel, it won't puncture or rust, has double-wall insulation to keep drinks hot or cold (and without pesky condensation), plus is dishwasher-safe.

 If the pretty rose gold metallic finish on this stainless steel bottle isn't enough to convince you to buy this bottle, maybe the fact that it magically keeps water cold for 24 hours and hot for up to 12 will.
 We're sold: S'well bottles in various designs can be spotted all over the Apartment Therapy office.
 (Be sure to check out their seemingly unending design options if this one in particular doesn't strike your fancy.)

-At $55, this bottle is a splurge, but it's also the smartest one you'll ever meet.
+At $45, this bottle is a splurge, but it's also the smartest one you'll ever meet.
 Working in tandem with an app, a sensor inside the bottle tracks how much you drink.
 The bottle glows and the app sends reminders to keeping sipping towards a daily goal.
 But is it really worth it?
-The Kitchn's engagement editor, Ariel Knutson, has one and says, "I feel like a new person.
-I'm so much more hydrated."
-I'd consider that money well spent.
+With a 30-day trial and 100-day warranty, you can give it a shot and see for yourself before committing.

 - Hydration at work is key.
 Between answering emails, shuffling between meetings, and answering calls, drinking enough water during working hours doesn't always feel like a huge priority.
 Many people don't realize that proper hydration improves energy levels and alertness, aside from being an essential part of maintaining good health.